- Minimum GPA: 2.5

 - Judicial Check

-- Arcadia Application Deadline: October 1st
+- Arcadia Application Deadline: April 20th, but apply sooner!

 - Study among the best in studio art, fashion, graphic design, and interior design in Europe